Tomaubier/CoperniFUS/docs/contents/tutorial.rst

 .. image:: /_static/tutorial_assets/tuto_16.png

 To load the mesh, parameters under the ``_stl_mesh`` section need to be edited.
 The ``_armature_joints`` section on the other hand can be discarded in this case.
-Its purpose will be detailed when defining actual stereotactic frame elements.
+Its purpose will be detailed when defining actual stereotaxic frame elements.
 Based on the affine transformation string determined earlier the following configuration can be set.

 .. note::